-64.8 TRANSMISSIONS
+64.6 TRANSMISSIONS

 For Manufacturers and WRC Teams 2 gearbox and differential assemblies per car will be sealed on the first rally of each link.
 Only these units must be used on the linked rallies.
-If 2 gearbox and differential assemblies have been used on the first rally of a link, only once per season, 2 different gearbox and differential assemblies may be sealed without incurring a penalty.
+If 2 gearbox and differential assemblies have been used on the first rally of a link (and/or second rally of a link in case of link of 3 rallies), only once per season, 2 different gearbox and differential assemblies may be sealed without incurring a penalty.
+(Manufacturers and/or WRC Teams must inform the FIA before pre-event scrutineering of the second rally of the link).

-64.9 SPARE PARTS
+64.7 SPARE PARTS

-64.9.1 For cars entered by a Manufacturer or a WRC Team registered in the Championship, the following parts will be sealed before the first rally of each link:

-- 1 front subframe and 1 rear subframe fitted on the car. - 2 spare front subframes and 2 spare rear subframes for a 2-car team. - 1 spare front subframe and 1 spare rear subframe for a 1-car team. - 1 steering rack fitted on the car. - 2 spare steering racks for a 2-car team. - 1 spare steering rack for a 1-car team.
+- 64.7.1 For cars entered by a Manufacturer or a WRC Team registered in the Championship, the following parts will be sealed before the first rally of each link: - 1 front subframe and 1 rear subframe fitted on the car. - 2 spare front subframes and 2 spare rear subframes for a 2-car team. - 1 spare front subframe and 1 spare rear subframe for a 1-car team. - 1 steering rack fitted on the car. - 2 spare steering racks for a 2-car team. - 1 spare steering rack for a 1-car team.

-64.9.2 For the priority 1 drivers the following will also be sealed:
+64.7.2 For the P1 drivers the following will also be sealed:

-- 1 turbocharger fitted on the first driver's car. - 1 turbocharger fitted on the second driver's car. - 2 spare turbochargers (which may be used indiscriminately for the first or second driver). - 1 spare turbocharger for a 1-car team.

-64.9.3 On the second or third rally of the link, the following sealed and marked parts will be added to the parts already sealed on the first rally:

-- 2 additional front subframes and 2 additional rear subframes for a 2-car team. - 1 additional front and 1 additional rear subframe for a 1-car team.

-- 2 additional steering racks for a 2-car team. - 1 additional steering rack for a 1-car team. - 2 additional turbochargers (which may be used indiscriminately for the first or second driver). - 1 additional turbocharger for a 1-car team. - 64.9.4 Before the second or third rally of the link, each team must remove as many parts as necessary, in order to have the same number of sealed parts as on the first rally. - 64.9.5 For Manufacturer and WRC Team drivers who are not priority 1, the following will be sealed: - 1 turbocharger fitted to the car - 1 replacement turbocharger.
+- 1 turbocharger fitted on the first driver's car. - 1 turbocharger fitted on the second driver's car. - 2 spare turbochargers (which may be used indiscriminately for the first or second driver). - 1 spare turbocharger for a 1-car team. - 64.7.3 On the second or third rally of the link, the following sealed and marked parts will be added to the parts already sealed on the first rally: - 2 additional front subframes and 2 additional rear subframes for a 2-car team. - 1 additional front and 1 additional rear subframe for a 1-car team. - 2 additional steering racks for a 2-car team. - 1 additional steering rack for a 1-car team. - 2 additional turbochargers (which may be used indiscriminately for the first or second driver). - 1 additional turbocharger for a 1-car team. - 64.7.4 Before the second or third rally of the link, each team must remove as many parts as necessary, in order to have the same number of sealed parts as on the first rally. - 64.7.5 For Manufacturer and WRC Team drivers who are not eligible to score Manufacturer's points, the following will be sealed: - 1 turbocharger fitted to the car - 1 replacement turbocharger.

-64.10 SHOCK ABSORBER AND SYSTEM OF CONNECTION TO THE HUB CARRIER (MANUFACTURERS ONLY)
+64.8 SHOCK ABSORBER AND SYSTEM OF CONNECTION TO THE HUB CARRIER (MANUFACTURERS ONLY)